bluesky314/MLheuristics.github.io/_posts/2019-05-12-Prior-Intution.md

 ---
 layout: post
-title: An Intuitive way to see Priors in Bayesian Analysis
+title: An Intuitive way to see Priors
 ---

-An intuitive illustration of a prior from Richard McElreath's Statistical Rethinking
+An intuitive illustration of a prior from McElreath's Statistical Rethinking

 Bayesian inference is really just counting and comparing of possibilities